Good: Impressive performance for a sub-£30k car. Nismo variant turns heads like a supercar.

-Good: Great feelgood roadster, looks and sounds great, V6 engine delivers storming performance.
+Good: Great feelgood roadster.
+Looks and sounds great.
+V6 engine delivers muscular performance.

-Bad: Automatic only, not suited to traffic or driving in town, tricky to park, interior quality and finish are poor given the price.
+Bad: Automatic only.
+Interior quality and finish are poor given the price.

-Good: Radical looks make it stand out, an appealing mix between a hatch and an SUV, seats four in comfort, impressive direct injected 190bhp 1.6-litre turbo drives well.
+Good: Radical looks turn heads.
+Appealing mix between a hatch and an SUV.
+Seats four in comfort.
+Impressive direct injected 190PS 1.6-litre turbo drives well.

 Good: Low emissions and fuel consumption from 1.2-litre engine.
 Roomy and seats five.
 Decent value for money.
 Bluetooth as standard.

-Bad: Lags behind most other small hatchbacks.
-Not as much hip and shoulder room as headroom.
-Interior feels cheap in places.
+Bad: Not as much hip and shoulder room as headroom.
+Interior feels cheap.
 Unexciting to drive.
 Air con not standard on Visia.
+Clutch failures common.